idogrusoz/osoc19-open-recognition-starter/README.md

 There are three different user types who can view a profile

   a.
-Unregistered user
+Unregistered user </br>
   b.
-Registered user whitout a trust relationship
+Registered user without a trust relationship </br>
   c.
-Registered user with a trust relationship
+Registered user with a trust relationship </br>

  <h4>1.a UNREGISTERED USER</h4>